Lawrence Cager: Cleveland Browns

 On October 4, 2021, Cager signed with the Cleveland Browns practice squad.
 The Browns elevated Cager to their active roster on November 20, 2021.
 He was promoted to the active roster on December 16.
 He was waived on December 24.
 Cager was re-signed to the Browns' practice squad on December 28, 2021.

 New York Jets (second stint)

-On January 12, 2022, Cager signed a reserve/future contract with the New York Jets and changed his position to tight end.
+On January 12, 2022, Cager signed a reserve/future contract with the Jets and changed his position to tight end.
 He was waived on October 15, 2022.

 New York Giants

 On October 18, 2022, the New York Giants signed Cager to their practice squad.
 Cager was elevated from the practice squad for Week 8 and Week 10 games against the Seattle Seahawks and Houston Texans.
-In Week 10 against the Houston Texans Cager recorded his first career touchdown in the 24-16 win.
+In Week 10 against the Texans Cager recorded his first career touchdown in the 24-16 win.
 On November 19, 2022, he was elevated from the practice squad for the third time this season for Week 11 game against the Detroit Lions.
 On November 22, 2022, Cager was promoted to the active roster.

+On October 18, 2023, Cager was waived by the Giants and re-signed to the practice squad.
+He was promoted to the active roster on November 4.
+On December 30, the Giants placed him on injured reserve.

+On March 13, 2024, the Giants re-signed Cager on a one-year contract.
+He was waived on August 27, and re-signed to the practice squad.
+He was released on October 1.